Shimura data and corners: topology: Triviality of over each stratum

 \section{Triviality of $p$ over each stratum}

 In this last section, we prove (Theorems~\ref{6A} and \ref{6F}~(a)), that over any stratum of their target, both maps $p$ and $p^K$ are locally trivial fibrations (whose fibres where described in Section~\ref{5}); as far as $p^K$ is concerned, this result necessitates the level $K$ to be neat.
 As for $p$, our result is known, since implied by \cite[Prop.~(3.8)~(ii)]{Z}.
 The analogue of the result concerning $p^K$ for the projection from the reductive Borel--Serre to the Baily--Borel compactification holds, too (Theorems~\ref{6F}~(b)); we thus recover \cite[Thm.~5.8]{G}.
-For the cohomological applications we have in mind, it will be important to have the stratified variants of Theorems~\ref{6A} and \ref{6F} at our disposal: Corollary~\ref{6C} and Complement~\ref{6G}.
-For the same reason, we need to slightly sharpen the local triviality result on the map $p$: according to Corollary~\ref{6Ca}, it is actually (globally) trivial over any stratum (the point being that its target may have several connected components). \\
+For the cohomological applications we have in mind, it will be important to sharpen the local triviality result on the map $p$: according to Theorem~\ref{6Ca}, it is actually (globally) trivial over any stratum (the point being that the stratum may have several connected components). \\

 We fix mixed Shimura data $(P,\FX)$.
 Until Complement~\ref{5J}, no further hypotheses on $(P,\FX)$ will be required.
 We write $(G,\FX/W)$ for the quotient $(P,\FX)/W$, and $\pi$ for the canonical epimorphism from $(P,\FX)$ to $(G,\FX/W)$.
 We need to study sections of the map $\FX \onto \FX/W$ induced by $\pi$; the latter map will be denoted by the same symbol.